 How to use web stories?

-How to add feedback or report a bug for web story plugin?
+How to add feedback or report a bug for the web story plugin?

 Why is the WordPress plugin for web stories unstable?

-The plugin is in beta stage & it will be graduating to wordpress.org pretty soon.
+The plugin is in the beta stage & it will be graduating to wordpress.org pretty soon.

-Web stories will be served in search results, Google images, Discover & the official Google app.
+Web stories will be served in search results, Google images, and Discover & the official Google app.

 The story must meet the criteria to be listed in Google search.
 Before checking the criteria, run an AMP test to be sure.